The love for Danny McBride's cult comedy smash

 "Following up that show," McBride tells TimeOut.
 "We didn't wanna necessarily do something that was so completely different that we would turn off fans of Eastbound & Down.
 We wanted to start with something that felt a little familiar but then be able to take the time to turn it into something else that's completely different."

-McBride stars in Vice Principals as Neil Gamby, an educator in charge of discipline at a high school in Charleston, South Carolina, who teams up with his workplace rival Lee Russell (Walton Goggins) to take down their mutual nemesis, newly installed principal Dr Belinda Brown (Kimberly Hebert Gregory).
+as Neil Gamby, an educator in charge of discipline at a high school in Charleston, South Carolina, who teams up with his workplace rival Lee Russell (Walton Goggins) to take down their mutual nemesis, newly installed principal Dr Belinda Brown (Kimberly Hebert Gregory).

 Gamby is classic McBride - a big, blustering bully of a jerk, whose outward anger reveals many internal frustrations.